Genus Zero Kashiwara-Vergne Solutions from Braids: Genus Zero Kashiwara--Vergne Solutions

 \subsection{Operadic structures on $\lie$, $\tder$, $\sder$, $\TAut$, $\SAut$}

-In this section, we define operadic structures on the spaces of tangential and special derivations, which in turn induce operadic compositions on the corresponding groups of tangential and special automorphisms.
+In this section, we define operadic structures on the spaces of tangential and special derivations, and the corresponding groups of tangential and special automorphisms.
 We summarize the main constructions and results below; detailed proofs and illustrative examples are provided in Appendix~\ref{sec:Operadapp}.

-We make particular note that while the collection of tangential derivations $\tder = \{\tder_n\}$ only assembles into an operad in vector spaces, the collection of special derivations $\sder = \{\sder_n\}$ assembles into a genuine operad in Lie algebras.
-In Theorem~\ref{thm:operad-SolKV}, we show that the operadic composition of genus zero KV solutions yields another KV solution.
+We make particular note that while the collection of tangential derivations $\tder = \{\tder_n\}$ only assembles into an operad in vector spaces, the collection of special derivations $\sder = \{\sder_n\}$ assembles into an operad in Lie algebras.
+Moreover, in Theorem~\ref{thm:operad-SolKV}, we show that the operadic composition of genus zero KV solutions yields another KV solution, making them a colored operad in sets.

 We begin by defining a linear operad structure on the free Lie algebra on $n$ generators: